Dinosaurs for Children: The Museum of Ancient Life

-Did you know that Crocodiles still look virtually the same as their dinosaur ancestors?
+They have survived where other species were not able.
+They have been around since prehistoric times and did you know that Crocodiles still look virtually the same as their dinosaur ancestors did?
 I guess you don't mess with a design that seems to be working.

-At the dinosaur museum's head games play stop kids get to guess which skull belongs to which animal or dinosaur.
+At the museum's head games play stop exhibit kids get to guess which skull belongs to which animal or dinosaur.
 The answers are hidden underneath the picture tiles of the various animals.